MannuVilasara/qswitch/README.md

 Install completions for bash, zsh, or fish by sourcing the files in `completions/` or using the installed versions.

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Files

 - `~/.switch_state`: Stores the current flavour